How Magnets Work - History of Magnets

-As with all great discoveries the history of magnets is very colorful and
+s with all great discoveries the history of magnets is very colorful and interesting too.

 The Shepherd Magnes